GeoAI4GlobalChange/SmallWetlands/README.md

 ## Computing environment
 1) Packages required: rasterio, opencv-python, netCDF4, pandas, numpy, scipy, pytorch, scikit-learn, pickle, tqdm
-2) Anaconda is recommended to install all the packages required by runing: Conda install list_of_packages
+2) Anaconda is recommended to install all the packages required by runing: Conda install list_of_packages.
+The installation time could typically be within 20 minutes but may vary depending on the internet and Platform used.
 3) The code has been tested on: Windows 11 version 23H2 with Python 3.8.19 and Intel(R)Core(TM)i9-9900K CPU

 ## References